-Caltrans and PATH are also active at the national level, participating in ITS America, Transportation Research Board (TRB) committees, Vehicle Infrastructure Integration Consortium (VII-C) Steering Committee, and other organizations that affect the national connected vehicle effort.
-Eventually, Caltrans and PATH activities became recognized as part of the connected vehicle proof-ofconcept tests being undertaken by the VII-C. PATH's approach for expediting connected vehicle deployment has been published, at least in part (Dong et al. 2006).
+Caltrans and PATH are also active at the national level, participating in ITS America, Transportation Research Board (TRB) committees, VII-C Steering Committee, and other organizations that affect the national connected vehicle effort.
+Eventually, Caltrans and PATH activities became recognized as part of the connected vehicle proof-of-concept tests being undertaken by the VII-C.